egemenelz/readme-generator/README.md

 ## Description

 This project helps developers create README.MD without spending a lot of time on it.
-There is a questionnaire, you can answer them and build your README.MD file qu ickly.
+There is a questionnaire, you can answer them and build your README.MD file quickly.

 ## Table of Contents